notes college physics electricity thermodynamics optics waves circuits magnetism

 -

-$r$ is the positive vector along any path from point $A$ to point $B$
+is the positive vector along any path from point to point -

 Potential Difference: